 II.
 2015 World Rugby Regional Association Sevens Championships

-The winner of each of the 2015 World Rugby Regional Association Sevens Championships will qualify a quota place for their NOC to the Rio 2016 Olympic Games as follows:
+The winner of each of the 2015 World Rugby Regional Association Sevens Championships qualified for the Rio 2016 Olympic Games.
+The qualifying tournaments were:

 - Africa (CAR) - 1 team

 - North America and the Caribbean (NACRA) - 1 team